solana-developers/solana-cookbook/docs/th/references/programs.md

 ### Passing Clock as an account inside an instruction

-Let's create an instruction which receives an account for initializing and the sysvar pubkey
+Let's create an instruction which receives an account for initializing และ the sysvar pubkey

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="Rust" active>